imr-framework/minTE/paper/paper.md

 ## Half-pulse method and simulation
 A conceptual diagram of the half-pulse excitation mode is shown in \autoref{fig:halfpulse}.
 The excitation k-space concept can be used to explain why the sum of the two half-pulse acquisitions is equivalent to the full pulse acquisition [@smalltip; @halfpulseMRA].
-At small flip angles, the final $M_{xy}$ can be expressed as an integral across $B_1(t)$, the RF excitation, multiplied by a complex exponential phase term:
+At small flip angles, the final $M_{xy}$ can be expressed as an integral across $B_1(t)$  multiplied by a complex exponential phase term:

 \begin{equation}\label{eq:mxy_profile}
 M_{xy}(z) = i\gamma M_0\int_{0}^{T} B_1(t) e^{ik(t)z} dt
 \end{equation}

+Here, $T$ is the RF pulse duration.
 The phase scales with $k(t)$, the "excitation k-space", which is expressed as the following:

 \begin{equation}\label{eq:k_exc}
 k(t) = -\gamma \int_{t}^{T} G(s) ds